RylanSchaeffer/rylanschaeffer.github.io/content/learning/generative_modeling/energy_based_models.md

 The partition function is typically difficult to work with (if not impossible), so the approach in energy-based models is to train a model to learn the energy function $$E(x;\theta)$$.

-## Generating Data
+## Generating (Sampling) Data

-One can sample data from $$p(x;\theta)$$ by sampling from some initial distribution and then performing gradient ascent using the gradient of the learned energy function, e.g., using Langevin dynamics:
+Once one has the energy function, one can sample data from $$p(x;\theta)$$ by sampling $$x$$ from some initial distribution and then performing gradient ascent using the gradient of the learned energy function.
+Some specific ways to do this are Metropolis-Hastings MCMC and Unadjusted Langevin MCMC.

+### Unadjusted Langevin MCMC

+using Langevin dynamics:

 $$x^k \leftarrow x^{k-1} - \frac{\lambda}{2} \nabla_x E(x; \theta) + \omega^k $$